fern4lvarez/gobi/README.md

 ##Contribute!
 You all are welcome to take a seat and make a contribution to this repo: reviews, issues, feature suggestions, possible code or functionality enhancements...
 Everything is appreciated!

+**NOTE**: If you work on a fork of this repository, you have to export a `GOBIPATH` environment variable with the `go get` name of your fork, i.e.:

+    export GOBIPATH=github/YOUR_NAME/gobi

 ##License
 `gobi` is MIT licensed, see [here](https://github.com/fern4lvarez/gobi/blob/master/LICENSE)